RobertParesi/MonarchMoneyTrendReport/README.md

     - Export to Excel or Numbers.
     - Customize comparisons and averages whether to include the current month if desired.
     - Click on date header to go back to End of Last Month

+* **Reports / Net Income**
+     - Summarize your Monarch Money Income/Spending history by Tags, Notes and Goals.
+     - Compare to Untagged or Multiple Tagged transactions.
+     - Filter by a custom Account Group (e.g., "Parents, Children" or "Partner 1, Partner 2, Both" or "Personal, Business").
+     - Sort summarized data by any column
+     - Breakdown tagged expenses by "Fixed Expenses" and "Flexible Expenses".
+     - Export it to Excel or Numbers.
+     - Select to include or exclude Hidden Tagged Transactions.
+     - Group transactions where transaction note starts with an asterisk. (ie: "* Hawaii 2025" or "* Wedding")
+     - Group transactions by Goals.
+     - Click on date header to change date range.

 * **Reports / Accounts**
      - Summarize your Monarch Money Account balances